 Related: TINY HOMES FOR HOPE 2017 GALLERY

-Youth will have access to a teen center with drop-in hours, recreational activities, healthy meals, clothing, showers, crisis intervention services, strenght-based and restorative support and eventually, emergency shelter.
+Youth have access to a teen center with drop-in hours, recreational activities, healthy meals, clothing, showers, crisis intervention services, strength-based and restorative support and eventually, emergency shelter.

 Comprehensive Case Management

 Even before we can find shelter or affordable housing options for individuals and families, we begin working with them to unravel the issues and barriers to independence and what lead them to the situation they are in now.
 Comprehensive case management begins with an intake to determine baseline needs.
 From there each individual is matched with a case manager who will help them identify their own individualized plan of care with goals and a timeline suited for their own unique situation.

 Yes, there really is just 1 van!
 But it can be spotted all over the Mid-coast region daily, delivering people to jobs, interviews, medical appointments, and educational opportunities, as well as getting kids to daycare and school activities.
 About 72% of the adults we serve do not have a vehicle and with no regular public transportation system they rely on our transportation program to get them on their way to a postive future.
 We put about 1500-2000 miles a month on the van which was graciously donate through a program with Darlings Auto Group.

 Jubyll’s Basement Jewels